gragra33/Blazing.Mvvm/readme.md

     options.HostingModelType = BlazorHostingModelType.WebApp;
 });
 ```

+> **Note:** Since v3.1.0, the `BasePath` property is automatically detected from the application's base URI and is no longer required for subpath hosting or YARP scenarios.
+See the [Subpath Hosting](#subpath-hosting) section for details.

 If you are using a different hosting model, set the `HostingModelType` property to the appropriate value.
 The available options are: